-In addition to completing the Renewal Information form, the Subjects section in Rascal must be updated to reflect, at a minimum:
+In addition to completing the Renewal Information page, the Subjects page in Rascal must be updated to reflect, at a minimum:

-- a. original number of participants anticipated; - b. number of participants enrolled to date at CU site; - c. number of participants enrolled last year at CU site; - d. number of participants who completed the study at CU site; - e. number of participants expected to enroll next year; - f. number of, and explanation for, participant complaints at CU site; - g. number of, and explanation for, participants removed by physician; - h. number of, and explanation for, participants who withdrew from the study; - i. number of participants enrolled to date at other sites; - i. demographic information for subjects enrolled at CU site; - k. if enrollment is less than anticipated, the reasons for, and strategies to remedy, this situation; - 1. if any subjects were enrolled using the Short Form Consent Process, and if so, how many for each language; - m. subject population justification;

-- n. subject compensation and justification, if applicable; - o. consent waiver or alteration requests, if applicable; and - p. recruitment URL, if applicable.
+- a. original number of participants anticipated; - b. number of participants enrolled/accrued to date at CU site; - c. number of participants enrolled/accrued last year at CU site; - d. number of participants who completed the study at CU site; - e. number of participants expected to enroll/accrue next year; - f. number of participants who remain on study and number who are off study; - g. number of, and explanation for participant complaints at CU site; - h. number of, and explanation for participants removed by the PI; - i. number of, and explanation for participants who withdrew from the study; - j. number of participants who died while on study; - k. demographic information for subjects enrolled at CU site; - 1. subject population justification; - m. subject compensation and justification, if applicable; - n. consent waiver or alteration requests, if applicable; and - o. recruitment URL, if applicable.